-The VA Energy Efficient Mortgage (EEM) is a special loan program which helps homeowners to finance the cost of a home's energy-efficiency improvements.
+The VA Energy Efficient Mortgage (EEM) is a special loan program which helps homeowners to finance the cost of these energy-efficiency improvements.

-The program is offered via the Department of Veterans Affairs as part of its Home Loan Guaranty program.
+The program is offered via the Department of Veterans Affairs as part of its VA loan program.

 Eligible military borrowers can use the EEM loan for projects of all sizes, and the mortgage rates available are the same low rates available with all VA mortgage loans.

-Also like other VA loans, the EEM mortgage has no specific VA loan limit.
+Also, like other VA loans, the EEM mortgage has no specific VA loan limit.
 You can borrow as much as your lender will approve.Verify your VA loan eligibility

-The VA Energy Efficient Mortgage can be used to finance a wide range of energy-efficiency improvements to your home -- so long as the renovations reduce your home’s monthly energy bills.
+The VA Energy Efficient Mortgage can be used to finance a wide range of energy-efficiency improvements to your home — so long as the renovations reduce your home’s monthly utility costs.

 Improvement costs are added to your loan balance, and are repaid as part of your monthly mortgage mortgage payment.